 also for SSL encrypted ones.

-to reach jills-pc and "far-away.east:1" to reach freds-pc.
+to reach jills-pc and "far-away.east:1

 We assume above that x11vnc is using port 5900 (and any Host-Level-firewalls on

-jills-pc has been configured to let that port in).
+jills-pc has been configured to let that port in.)

 For a home system